JimmyLin192/ZOMBIE-Scala/README.md

 To compile the entire codebase of the zombie package, please do

 	make
+or

+	scalac src/*.scala -d bin/

-All compiled binary files will be placed under the *bin/* directory
+All compiled binary files will be placed under the `bin/` directory.

+To run pre-defined tests, you can do

+	make [test_name]
+or

+	scala -cp bin/ [test_name]

 ## M-ZOMBIE Language